PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Tue, 16 Jul 2024 04:14:56 GMT
+⏰ Updated on Sat, 18 Nov 2023 04:06:21 GMT

-💭 Thought: Mau makan enak setelah deadline selesai.
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!